ravjotsingh9/DistributedSystem_Go-lang/TimeSynchronization-BerkeleyAlgorithm/Readme.txt

 Description:
 ============
-The assignment demonstrate the use of Berkeley algorithm for synchronizing time among multiple processes running with different tick.0 My assignment solution consists of the following files:
+The assignment demonstrate the use of Berkeley algorithm for synchronizing time among multiple processes running with different tick.
+My assignment solution consists of the following files:
 - masterSlave_TimeSync.go
 - slaves.txt (sample input file for master)